rz0718/reading-notes/5min-stat.md

 <p align="center">
 <img src="https://render.githubusercontent.com/render/math?math=I_n(\theta_0)=E_{\theta_0}[-\frac{d^2}{d\theta^2}l(\theta,X_1,..,X_n)]">
   </p>

-The negative second deriviative measures the curvature of a function or how peaked the likelihood function is.
+* The negative second deriviative measures the curvature of a function or how peaked the likelihood function is.
 The more peaked the likelihood function, the more information it contains, and the more precise the MLE will be.
+* the expectation in the definition of In is with respect to the distribution of X1, X2, Xn, p(x1, x2,..,xn|θ)

 For i.i.d. data the Fisher information In(θ)=nI(θ) and so increases linearly with n (see notes above).
 Consequently the variance decreases linearly with n and the RMSE decreases with n0.5.
 Thus, for example, to halve the RMSE we need to multiply sample size by 4.
 The I(θ) is the fisher information for a single observation